Analysis: Solar inverter makers set for soft landing

 A typical solar power system consists of photovoltaic cells wired together to make panels.
 The panels are connected to inverters that convert the direct-current power into a usable form of electricity.

-The price of solar cells and modules have been falling, mainly because of overcapacity, competition and cuts in government subsidies on which the business depends.
+The prices of solar cells and modules have been falling, mainly because of overcapacity, competition and cuts in government subsidies on which the business depends.

 "There is more internal design for an inverter company, so while it's easy to make an inverter, it is relatively hard to make a good inverter," said Jon Sigurdsen, renewable fund manager at DnB Nor Group unit Carlson.
 "This means higher entry barriers and somewhat better margin protection."